 Also, if as is generally believed, Jerusalem is “the beloved city” mentioned in Revelation 20:9, the final confrontation will occur in the area around Jerusalem, not at Armageddon, which is located a significant distance from Jerusalem.

-However, there are apparently a number of Bible scholars who believe that the conflicts described in Revelation 19:19-21a and Revelation 20:7-10a are subsequent accounts of what begins in chapter 16 and that, therefore, these conflicts are two phases of the final conflict between the forces of God and the forces of Satan.
-Furthermore, at least some of these scholars assert that chapter 19 of Revelation pertains to a conflict on the earth and that chapter 20 pertains to a conflict in the heavens (i.e., the spiritual realm).
+Nevertheless, there are apparently a number of Bible scholars who believe that the conflicts described in Revelation 19:19-21a and Revelation 20:7-10a are subsequent accounts of what begins in chapter 16 and that, therefore, these conflicts are two phases of the final conflict between the forces of God and the forces of Satan.
+And, at least some of these scholars assert that chapter 19 of Revelation pertains to a conflict on the earth and that chapter 20 pertains to a conflict in the heavens (i.e., the spiritual realm).

 Conclusions